aajanki/fi-sentence-embeddings-eval/experiments.md

 As a preprocessing, words are converted to their dictionary form (lemmatized) and all unigrams and bigrams occurring more than four times are selected.
-Typically (depending on the corpus) this results in dimensionality (vocabulary size) around 5000.
+Typically (depending on the corpus) this results in dimensionality (i.e. the vocabulary size) around 5000.

 BoW models treat each word as a homogenous entity.
 They don't consider the semantic similarity of words.
 A BoW model doesn't understand that